responsible-ai-collaborative/aiid/README.md

 ## Discover App Structure

-The AIID began its life as the `Discover` application, which means it has much of the functionality that is in the process of shifting to the enclosing Gatsby application.
-This particular app is "old school," in the sense that it has no build or rendering pipeline.
-The code you see is the code you get in the client.
+The AIID began its life as the `Discover` application.
 There are two modes of operation for the app: normal user and admin user.
 The admin user is identified by a `admin_key=` URL parameter, which serves to authenticate the user into the MongoDB database.
-A valuable coding contribution to the site would be to move any functionality from the Discover app that is not related to instant/faceted search and put it into the Gatsby application.

-You can find the discover application in its own scripting environment at `site/gatsby-site/static/discover`.

 ## Production System